Continuous Optimization Problems

 Rastrigin function implementation for optimization problems.

 The Rastrigin function is widely used for testing optimization algorithms.
-The function is usually evaluated on the hypercube x_i ∈ [-5.12, 5.12], for all i = 1, 2, …, n.
+It is typically evaluated on the hypercube x_i ∈ [-5.12, 5.12], for all i = 1, 2, …, n.

 f(x: list) float[source]